 What if you love your current assignment from your travel nursing agency so much you want to stay?
 Listen up on how to extend your contract, and maintain your expectations for your travel nursing career.

 What is the Travel Nurse One Year Rule?

 A typical nursing travel job assignment lasts 13 weeks.
 However, in some cases, travel nurses can extend their assignment another 39 weeks.
 In order for a travel nursing job assignment to be considered temporary, it has to be less than one year in duration.
 Any traveling nurse who lives in another state for less than a year will receive a number of different tax advantages.
 That’s why it is so important for a registered nurse to have a permanent tax home.
 If you are looking to start a travel nursing assignment, talk with a tax advisor for further information on your unique situation.

 What is an extension?

-Let’s think for a minute about some of the positives of extending an assignment
+Let’s think for a minute about some of the positives of extending a traveling nurse assignment

 - You are already credentialed with the facility!

 - No need for a new state license!